marie-toni/Menu-List/README.md

-A food menu website called Come Again... varieties of delicacies included, satisfaction guaranteed
+Varieties of delicacies to choose from.
+Satisfaction guaranteed!